BrightspaceUI/core/README.md

 npm run test:headless
 ```

-To run a subset of local unit tests, modify your local [index.html](https://github.com/BrightspaceUI/core/blob/master/test/index.html), or start the dev server and navigate to the desired test page.
+To run a subset of local unit tests or to debug them, run `npm run test:headless:watch` and navigate to `http://localhost:9876/debug.html`.

 To run linting, visual-diff, and unit tests: